-The uniqueness of Body‑Mind Centering® (BMCsm) lies in the specificity with which each of the body systems can be personally embodied and integrated; the fundamental groundwork of developmental repatterning; the utilization of a body‑based language to describe movement and body‑mind relationships; and the almost unlimited number of areas of application of BMCsm.
+The uniqueness of Body‑Mind Centering® (BMCTM) lies in the specificity with which each of the body systems can be personally embodied and integrated; the fundamental groundwork of developmental repatterning; the utilization of a body‑based language to describe movement and body‑mind relationships; and the almost unlimited number of areas of application of BMCTM.

 The underlying educational process in studying this work involves the experiential embodiment of the material.
 It is this exploration of embodiment that makes the work transformative and allows us to deepen our appreciation of how we express who we are, how we perceive the world, others and ourselves, and how we learn.
 Courses include a combination of experiential and intellectual approaches and may include movement, touch, voice, theory, demonstration and discussion.

 There are two types of trainings: Programs and Immersion Series.

 PROGRAMS AND IMMERSION SERIES